 The year is 48650 and in Merkur, humankind is at war with the machine race.
 High in their regal mansion, the quirky robots Lady Drossel Von Flugel and her servant Gedachtnis spend their time discussing the intricacies of life.
 From the art of letter writing and human verbal communication to the trials of owning a pet, the two show themselves to be utterly clueless.
 Then again, who cares when you have a robotic monkey to play with?

-Both are unusual short comedies involving robots.
+Both are short episodic comedies involving robots & random humor.
 I personally liked Fireball and Fireball Charming but didn't really enjoy Kimagure Robot; however, that may be only a matter of my subjective taste.
 So, check them both.